HyperSane/ARG/README.md

 ## LICENSE

-This game is licensed under the **Game Master License**, which covers all contributions, puzzles, and content related to AARPG.
+This game is licensed under the **Game Master License**, which covers all contributions, puzzles, and content related to ARG.
 The license can be found here:
 [**View the License**](https://github.com/HyperSane/Game-Master-License/blob/Main1/LICENSE.md)

 ---